10.6 Recognition and validation of skills acquired through youth work

 On this page

-- My experiences (Moje izkušnje)– a tool for validation and recognition of working experience, gained by student work.
+My experiences (Moje izkušnje)– a tool developed by student work services for validation and recognition of working experience, gained by student work.
+The tool is accessible on regular basis.

 These tools are being developed in different contexts (international learning mobility, increasing employability, etc.) and different channels (youth work, volunteer, student work, full-time employment).
 Most of them were created with the active assistance of the Office for Youth Office.
-Youthpass and Europass are also widely used by young people and youth workers to record their skills and knowledge.
+Youthpass and Europass are also widely used by young people and youth workers to record their skills and knowledge and have some more space for better recognition.

 The profession of a youth worker can be obtained through the National Occupational Qualification System, which means that the candidate draws up a compilation of a portfolio (e.g. certificates, supporting documents, reference letters, products, recognition documents …) with his/her past experience.